Why Does My Water Smell Like Sulfur?

 Water-smells-like-sulfur-min

 The smell of sulfur is produced when sulfur bacteria break down organic matter and release hydrogen sulfide gas, often leaving an aroma of rotten eggs.
 Sulfur bacteria are naturally present in groundwater.
-Therefore, the smell is most likely due to reactions occurring in your hot water and are not a threat to your health.
+Therefore, the smell is most likely due to reactions occurring in your hot water and does not threaten your health.

 It isn’t uncommon to experience an odd smell coming from your water, especially if your water source is a well or other still water supply.
-Water that smells strongly of sulfur, or like rotten eggs, is likely attributed to the presence of “sulfur bacteria” or hydrogen sulfide.
-While it is not necessarily dangerous for your water to smell like sulfur, it may signify high levels of pollution or chemicals.
-Over 316 contaminants have been detected in water reservoirs across the U.S. and it is important to identify the source of the stench to ensure safe, clean drinking water.
+While it’s not necessarily dangerous, it may signify high pollution levels or chemicals.
+Over 316 contaminants have been detected in water reservoirs across the U.S. and it’s important to identify the source of the stench to ensure you have access to safe and clean drinking water.

 What Causes the Smell?

-If your water smells strongly of sulfur, or rotten eggs, it is likely attributed to the presence of “sulfur bacteria” or hydrogen sulfide.
-Sulfur bacteria dwell in oxygen deficient environments such as deep wells or plumbing systems and feed on decaying organic matter, creating hydrogen sulfide gas that gets trapped in water sources.
+If your water smells strongly of sulfur — or rotten eggs — it’s likely attributed to the presence of “sulfur bacteria” or hydrogen sulfide.
+Sulfur bacteria dwell in oxygen-deficient environments such as deep wells or plumbing systems and feed on decaying organic matter.
+This creates hydrogen sulfide gas that gets trapped in water sources.

 What Should You Do?